AndyBRoswell/basic_struts/README.md

 This README file is an auxiliary doc of the official guide, aiming at having you create a simple Struts 2 project and learn the fundamentals of Struts 2, avoiding twists and turns.

+Necessary knowledge is attached in the comments of the files in this repo in order to reduce the time spent in searching for these pieces of knowledge.
+These comments are mainly adapted from official docs (i.e. guides and references).

+The official document of Struts 2 says

+> The framework documentation is written for active web developers and assumes a working knowledge about how Java web applications are built.

+It is needed to indicate that this README decrease the requirement on the knowledge of how Java web apps are built.

 ## Dependencies

 - Java 17 LTS